robotfishe/thresher-shark-horizon/readme.md

 Second, Micro-fit connectors are crimped rather than soldered, so putting together your own cable with custom sleeving should be easier.
 Pre-built cable assemblies are also readily available.

 ### Compatible parts and bill of materials
 The TSH is designed for Gateron low profile switches.
-You can also use Numphy-branded low profile switches, which are made by Gateron to the same dimensions.
+You can also use Nuphy-branded low profile switches, which are made by Gateron to the same dimensions.

 You'll need a microcontroller board for each half, and a third for the numberpad if you decide to build that as well.
 It's designed for the [Elite-Pi](https://keeb.io/products/elite-pi-usb-c-pro-micro-replacement-rp2040), but there's no reason I know of the slightly older Elite-C wouldn't work.